jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 ```

 Triggering the clapper or either of the switches will change the state of the
 lightbulb.
-The switches and the clapper don’t care what state the lightbulb is
+The switches and the clapper don&apos;t care what state the lightbulb is
 in; they just want to change the state.

 Without custom events, you might write some code like this: